 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

-This course aims to engage students with diverse theories and practices on cultural landscapes through actively participating in the organization and dissemination of a colloquium.
+This course aims to engage students with diverse theories and practices on cultural landscapes through actively participating in the organization and dissemination of seminars.
 More specifically, students will:

-1. Critically reflect on the readings relevant to the colloquium sections in the weekly seminars via oral presentations.
+1. Critically reflect on the readings relevant to the weekly seminars via oral presentations.

-2. Conduct background research on their assigned colloquium sections and contribute informed postings to the colloquium weblog before, during, and after the colloquium.
+2. Conduct background research on the topic of weekly seminars and contribute informed postings to the course¿s weblog .